City Brain: History and overview

 In addition, Kuala Lumpur, the capital of Malaysia, announced its adoption of a City Brain system in 2018 to deal with traffic.
 City Brain's use in Kuala Lumpur was Alibaba's first overseas implementation of the platform.
 By September 2019, Alibaba stated that 22 Chinese cities, including Macau, as well as Kuala Lumpur, had City Brain systems.
+Kuala Lumpur became the first non-chinese city to use the City Brain technology to manage traffic.
+In collaboration with the Malaysia Digital Economy Corporation (MDEC), Alibaba launched the tool that will combine data from video and image recognition including data mining and machine learning technoloy to manage traffic.
+The project will help Malaysian urban planners make better traffic decisions and also help with detecting accidents before they occur.
+The first phase of the project involved just calculating the time it takes for vehicles to reach intersections and create structured summaries of data including traffic volume and the speed of cars in lanes.
 The scope of these systems has expanded, with some being used to track pollution, alert authorities to illegal gatherings and possible conflicts of interest/corruption in government outsourcing, and aid in contact tracing during the COVID-19 pandemic.
 Some commentators criticized this rapid adoption, pointing out the high cost of the system (often in the range of hundreds of millions of renminbi), questing their usability, especially for smaller communities, and asking if they could be trusted with city residents' personal data and information.
 Further attention has been brought to issues of privacy, with concerns being brought up over data harvesting, the use of surveillance, and issues with oversight and possible data breaches.